Ebookchain/ebook-electron-official-docs/en/tutorial/desktop-environment-integration.md

 ![audacious](https://help.ubuntu.com/community/UnityLaunchersAndDesktopFiles?action=AttachFile&do=get&target=shortcuts.png)

-## Progress Bar in Taskbar (Windows, OS X, Unity)
+## Progress Bar in Taskbar (Windows, macOS, Unity)

 On Windows a taskbar button can be used to display a progress bar.
 This enables a window to provide progress information to the user without the user having to switch to the window itself.

-On OS X the progress bar will be displayed as a part of the dock icon.
+On macOS the progress bar will be displayed as a part of the dock icon.

 The Unity DE also has a similar feature that allows you to specify the progress bar in the launcher.